dwmgs/dwmgs/README.md

 * My favorite language is java
 * Learning chess
-* Favorite game at the moment: Hades
+* Platinum at the moment: Detroit Become Human

 ## Technologies: